BloomTech-Labs/lets-get-pizza-be/README.md

 ### Model Helpers

+**All components, with the exception of friends, have access to the following model helpers.
+    Any other models listed below are specfic to it's respective component**

 `find(table, selectConfig='*')` -> Returns all instances from table

 `findBy(table, filter, selectConfig='*")` -> Returns all instances by filter